lcn2/checknr/README.md

 # To install

-1. make clobber
-2. make all
+0. make clobber all

+If `checknr` compiles successfully, then:

-3. make test
+1. make test

-If all is well:
+If the _all is well_ with the test:

-4. make install
+2. sudo make install

-NOTE: You may have to be root to install.

 # To use